c3d/xl/README.md

 This will build at least `temperature.tbl`.
 That file contains the interface between ELIoT and your code.
 In simple cases like our temperature measurement, it may be sufficient.
-However, if you have a file called `temperature.h`, it will be read too.
-That's where you would add your own headers, classes or helper declarations.
-If you have a file called `temperature.cpp`, it will also be added to the module.
-That's where you can implement your helper functions or classes.
+However, if you have files called `temperature.h` or `temperature.cpp`, they will be integrated in your `temperature` module.
+This lets you add supporting classes or functions.

 The `tell`, `ask`, `invoke` and `reply` words are implemented in the module called `remote`, which consists of